 In February, California's winter starts winding down.
 It's a good month to celebrate Chinese New Year in San Francisco or plan a romantic California weekend getaway for Valentine's Day.
 The coastal cities enjoy some of the clearest skies they will have all year long, and the major tourist attractions are delightfully uncrowded.

-The one place to avoid is Palm Springs, which has a dirty little secret no one in town likes to talk about: The Coachella Valley is prone to windstorms in February, which can blow so much dust around that you may feel like you’re being sandblasted.
+The one place to avoid in February is Palm Springs, which has a dirty little secret no one in town likes to talk about: The Coachella Valley is prone to windstorms in February, which can blow so much dust around that you may feel like you’re being sandblasted.
 And even worse, roads can be closed because of the blowing sand.

 California Weather in February

 The weather in California varies depending on what part of the state you're visiting.
 In general, coastal areas are comfortable in December, and the desert temperatures are at their most comfortable.

 In the mountains, you'll find snow, and most of the high mountain passes will be closed.
 Lake Tahoe starts to warm up in February, but that still means lows in the teens at night and a little above freezing during the day

 Yosemite Valley will be in the 50s during the day and the 30s at night.
 At higher elevations, the park will be much colder, and there may be snow.
 Tioga Pass between Yosemite and the Eastern Sierras always closes before February, and it won't re-open until well after the spring thaw.

 You can get details of the highs and lows around the state in February (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations, such as San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.